rcazzara/seldovia/_people/Myhre_Andrew_Edward.md

 cemetery_plot: 184
 source_file: Cemetery Directory
 ---
-**ANDREW EDWARD MYHRE, "Andy"** was born in Tromso, Norway on May 9, 1886 to Nels Olsen and Martha Palser.
+**ANDREW EDWARD MYHRE, "Andy"** was born in Tromso, Norway on May 9, 1886 to **Nels Olsen** and **Martha Palser**.

+He emigrated to the United States in 1911, leaving Liverpool, England on the SS Baltic, and arrived in New York City on April 3, 1911.
+By 1914 when he declared his intent to become a U.S. citizen he was working as a laborer in Dillon, Montana, but it wasn't until 1947 when he was 61 and living in Alaska, that he actually received his naturalization papers.

 He was living in Bellingham, Washinton when he registered for the draft for WWI and in Egegik, Alaska when he registered for the draft in WWII.

-He was always a fisherman and there is no record of a wife or children.
+Andy was always a fisherman and there is no record of a wife or children.

 He died in Seldovia on October 19, 1949 and is buried in the Seldovia City Cemetery in Plot #184.